Temples of Bangkok, Thailand

 From the moment we stepped inside the gate the Temple of the Emerald Buddha or the Wat Phra Kaew viewed from the Outer Court of Grand Palace welcomed us with its magnificence.

-We headed to the main entrance at the Phimanchaisri Gate to buy our tickets that will lead us to the Middle Court of the Grand Palace Complex.
+We headed to the main entrance at the Phimanchaisri Gate to buy our tickets that would lead us to the Middle Court of the Grand Palace Complex.

 Opening hours: 8:30 am - 3:30 pm